-It’s important to note though, the tax you pay on investment earnings outside super can be higher4 so there’s still potentially a benefit here.
+It’s important to note though, the tax you pay on investment earnings outside super may be higher4 so there’s still potentially a benefit here.

 One of the extra steps some people with a TTR pension have taken is to make additional contributions to their super using their before-tax income.
 This helps to reduce their taxable income, but it also reduces their take home pay.
 By using the income from their TTR pension, they’re able to supplement it so they’re not losing out.